 - ICBA opposes a supervisory process that places community banks at a competitive disadvantage to larger institutions due to inconsistent oversight.

 - ICBA supports legislation that would reform the appellate process for agency decisions or actions and allow bankers to appeal to an independent council or ombudsman office an adverse determination made by an examiner in an exam report.

 ICBA strongly advocates for an environment where regulators and financial institutions work together to help consumers and small businesses have access to financial products and services.
 We do not support an atmosphere of “gotcha” examination and supervision, where community banks are exposed to legal and compliance risk for minor, inadvertent calculations or documentation errors.
 There should be latitude for informal dialogue.
 Not every minor suggestion made during an exam should be formally recorded as a “Matter Requiring Attention.”
 Examiners should use reasonable judgement and respect in the conduct of exams.
 Greater latitude and a more flexible approach would allow for less guarded interactions and a more productive partnership between bank management and examiners.
 Additional concerns include:

-- The broadening scope of compliance exams with a wide range of loans and disclosures subject to scrutiny under fair lending, Unfair and Deceptive Acts and Practices (UDAP) and Truth-in-Lending violations.
+- The broadening scope of compliance exams with a wide range of loans and disclosures subject to scrutiny under fair lending, Unfair, Deceptive, or Abusive Acts and Practices (UDAAP) and Truth-in-Lending violations.

 - Regulatory agreements that limit a bank’s ability to declare dividends harm shareholders and make it more difficult for the bank to raise capital.

 - Hard concentration limits on any type of lending, including commercial real estate (CRE), agricultural, or residential mortgage lending will reduce credit availability and harm economic growth.